Take Action

 Yesterday detainees reported that six men have been put in solitary confinement as a result of their hunger strike.
 They have played roles as human rights monitors, speaking out about detention conditions and contributing to a damning report compiled by the New Orleans Workers’ Center for Racial Justice.

-To read yesterday’s report in which 100 ICE detainees chronicle abuses they suffered while detained in Basile, Louisiana, visit the website of the New Orleans Workers’ Center for Racial Justice, click here.
+To read yesterday’s report in which 100 ICE detainees chronicle abuses they suffered while detained in Basile, Louisiana, see the the New Orleans Workers’ Center for Racial Justice web page.